By Martin Ebner

 Drink less booze

-After the festive period, you’re perhaps contemplating giving your insides a break with dry January?
 While short stints of cold-turkey sobriety can be beneficial to your health, if you plan on celebrating an alcohol-free month with a big blow out on Feb 1st, you’re probably better off making a conscious effort to drink a little less throughout the year Instead.
-You’ll be amazed at the number of alcohol-free equivalents to your favourite alcoholic drinks now available on the market.
-A second idea is to alternate between alcoholic drinks and a glass of water when out with friends.
-You'll drink less during the course of an evening and will drastically reduce the risk of a hangover.

-Drinking more water is another great way to give your health a boost in 2018.
+Drinking more H20 is another great way to give your health a boost in 2019.
 The simplest way to make sure you get your recommended dose of 8 glasses a day is to fill a 2-litre bottle of water at the start of each day and don’t go to bed until the bottle is empty.

-For an extra health kick, add a splash of fresh lemon juice to your water first thing in the morning.
+For an added health boost, add a splash of fresh lemon juice to your water before breakfast.

 Get a regular massage